Everyone knows auto insurance is there to help when your vehicle’s been damaged. But what happens when all you’re left with is an empty parking spot?

 Still owe money on your vehicle?
 Since the cash payout for a stolen car is based on its actual cash value – not the amount you have left on your car loan – you could be in a tough spot if your car is worth less than you owe.

-That’s where ERIE’s New Auto Security Coverage Endorsement* can help, by making up the difference between your insurance settlement and the remaining loan principal.
+That’s where ERIE’s Auto Security Coverage Endorsement* can help, by making up the difference between your insurance settlement and the remaining loan principal.
 (Ask your local agent for details and availability in your state.)

 What happens if your car is recovered?